Show by Label

 The other circuits stay the same, will just get a revised layout and incorporate the three power rails and needs to fit in the new enclosure.

-I finished the generator PCB, now with the power rails on it.
+I finished the new version of the generator PCB, now with the power rails on it.

 The Front Panel